As of August 2023, there are no restrictions related to Covid-19 and you don’t need a vaccination certificate.

 While you’re here, the current exchange rate makes it pretty inexpensive for foreigners to visit Brazil.
 For latest exchange rates please visit www.xe.com

-You will need some Brazilian currency (reais) on hand when you arrive.
+You will need some Brazilian currency (reais) in cash when you arrive.

 ATM’s may or may not work.
-Some ATM cards can be used but only in large cities, and the limit amount per day is between R$800 Reais to R$1000 (Brazilian currency) per day.
+Some ATM cards can be used but only in large cities, and the limit amount per day is between R$500 Reais to R$2500 (Brazilian currency) per day.
 So bring enough cash (US or EU) just in case.

 The exchange rate when using your Visa or MasterCard credit card is very good.
-Credit cards are not accepted in many places, especially MasterCard.
-Therefore Visa is much better in that regard.
+Credit cards are accepted in most places.

 Bring enough cash but don’t walk around with it.
 Our Ayahuasca retreat center, as do most hotels, have small safes for security.